alyssa-lee/myLLannotator/README.md

 ### input_csv (.csv)

 This is your input data.
 It can have any number of columns.
+You will need to write your per-sample prompt according to the column order (see above).

 ```
 Annotation_Accession,host,isolation_source